EleutherAI/lm-evaluation-harness/docs/API_guide.md

 You may also need to override other methods or properties depending on your API's specific requirements.

+> [!NOTE]
+> Currently logliklehood and MCQ based tasks (such as MMLU) are only supported for completion endpoints.
+Not for chat-completion — those that expect a list of dicts — endpoints!
+Completion APIs which support intruct tuned models can be evaluated `--apply_chat_template` option.

 # TemplateAPI Usage Guide

 ## TemplateAPI Arguments